teracyhq/dev/docs/docker.rst

     $ vagrant plugin install vagrant-gatling-rsync

-Note that this is only 1 way to sync from host to the VM only, make changes to `workspace` directory from the host machine then it should be synced to the VM.
+Note that this is only 1 way sync from host to the VM only, make changes to `workspace` directory from the host machine then it should be synced to the VM.

 To sync files from the VM back to the host workspace, make changes to `/vagrant/workspace` directory